Dana94/2019-website/blog/2020-06-19-using-vuex-in-vuejs.md

 });
 ```

 You'll see the `modules` object in the new store we created.
-This is similar to how [Redux combines reducers](/using-redux-in-react#use-in-a-component) in the project's root `index.js` file.
 If I have more than one module, their functions are separated.

-In `store/` add a `modules/` folder with a name to encompass the store data or this file.
+In `store/` add a `modules/` folder with a name to encompass the store data for this file.
 Here there will be a `colors.js` for this.

 ![Folder structure with Vuex](./images/2020-06-19/folders.jpg)
 _Folder structure with Vuex_